-A Caesarean section, or C-section in short, is a type of surgery where a baby is delivered through incisions (cuts) made in the mother’s abdomen and uterus.
+A Caesarean section, or C-section in short, is a type of major surgery where a baby is delivered through incisions (cuts) made in the mother’s abdomen and uterus.

-Typically, the incision is made horizontally on the lower part of the abdomen.
 A Caesarean section is a significant surgical procedure with associated risks.
 Therefore, it is typically performed only when deemed the safest choice for you and your baby.

 According to the data from the Malaysian National Obstetrics Registry, about 1 in 5 deliveries in Malaysia are caesarean deliveries.